-The lab is just getting started!
-See the Join Us page for information on current positions!
+See the Join Us page for information on joining our group!

 Adam M. Siepielski